Diamond Clarity Chart, GIA Clarity Scale

 Internally Flawless or IF: Diamonds in this grade exhibit minimal external blemishes and no internal inclusions, the pinnacle of clarity.

-Very Very Slightly Included 1 or VVS1: Diamonds with this grade possess an incredibly high clarity level.
+Very Very Slightly Included 1 or VVS1: Diamonds with this grade have incredibly high clarity.
 Inclusions are nearly impossible to spot without a microscope of 60-100X magnification, often requiring trained gemologists.
 As natural birthmarks, inclusions are as unique as fingerprints, contributing to the diamond's individuality.

 Very Very Slightly Included 2 or VVS2: Similar to VVS1, this grade indicates high clarity.
 Inclusions are hard to identify without a jeweler's loupe; even gemologists might require a high-magnification microscope.
 A VVS2 diamond's inclusions are usually not easily discernible with a loupe.